 I Stole the Rain Synopsis:

-A sublime mixture of humor and pathos, and brimming with colorful characters, Elisa Ruotolo’s I Stole the Rain is an assured debut from one of Italy’s preeminent storytellers.
-(Frisch & Co.)
+A sublime mixture of humour and pathos, and brimming with colourful characters, I Stole the Rain is a delightful collection from one of Italy’s pre-eminent storytellers.

 Translated from the original Italian by Lisa McCreadie

 The stories within this collection I Stole the Rain by Elisa Ruotolo exude an endearing honesty and respect for people, no matter their station in life.

 The first of the three stories, ‘I Am Super Legend’, tells a cautionary tale about the challenges of living up to and within other people’s expectations.
 Ruotolo quickly immerses her readers in quirky small town Italian culture.
 The strong parochial flavour rather than the plot itself was the real highlight of this piece for me.

 After listening to me, I saw the conviction growing in them that legends are, deep down, an unfortunate, cursed race, too prone to bad luck.

 This first story spurned the title of the collection which I thought held such wonderful meaning without pretension.